deepavadakan/Titanic-Full-Stack-App/README.md

 Four plotly javascript visualizations

+Compare the number of passengers by class.

 ![Passenger Ages By Class](static/images/p_agesByClass.png)

+Compare the passenger survival by class.

 ![Passenger Survival By Class](static/images/p_survivalByClass.png)

+Pie charts comparing passenger gender and survival by class.

 ![Passenger Survival By Class and Gender](static/images/p_ClassAndGender.png)

+Box plot comparing passenger survival by age and class.

 ![Passenger Survival By Age and Class](static/images/p_ageAndClass.png)